Budgeting And Forecasting That Supports Better Decisions

 A static annual budget becomes irrelevant quickly when conditions change.
 Rolling forecasts extend 12 months forward from the current date, updated monthly with actuals, so leadership always has a current view of where the business is heading rather than where it was expected to go in January.
 The forecast becomes the operating tool.
 The budget becomes the benchmark.

-Financial planning stays current throughout the year.
+What changes: Financial planning stays current throughout the year.
 Decisions are made against an updated picture, not an outdated one.

 Driver-Based Financial Modelling